 This case asks us to evaluate the constitutionality of the mandatory fee schedule in section 440.34, Florida Statutes (2009), which eliminates the requirement of a reasonable attorney’s fee to the successful claimant.
 Considering that the right of a claimant to obtain a reasonable attorney’s fee has been a critical feature of the workers’ compensation law, we conclude that the mandatory fee schedule in section 440.34, which creates an irrebuttable presumption that precludes any consideration of whether the fee award is reasonable to compensate the attorney, is unconstitutional under both the Florida and United States Constitutions as a violation of due process.
 See art.
 I, § 9, Fla.
 Const.; U.S. Const. amend.
 XIV, § 1.

-My point in injecting Castellanos into this blog is to further debunk the argument that a statute on the books somehow remains vital despite being declared unconstitutional.
+My point in discussing Castellanos is to further debunk the notion that a statute still in the books despite being declared unconstitutional somehow retains vitality.
 While the statutory language declared unconstitutional in Castellanos remains the same, Claimant’s lawyers have continued without challenge to be awarded reasonable attorney’s fees based on hourly rates for successfully prosecuting claims against carriers.
-Not a single JCC or insurance carrier has so much as hinted that because the rejected statutory language remains on the books, reasonable hourly rate fees cannot be awarded.
+Not a single JCC or insurance carrier has so much as hinted otherwise merely because the rejected language remains on the books.
 The argument is not being made because it is patently absurd.

-Another case instructive on this point is Westphal v.
+Another case that is instructive on this point is Westphal v.
 City of St. Petersburg, 194 So.3d 311 (Fla.
 2016).
 This is the Westphal case in a nutshell as framed by the Florida Supreme Court:

 In this case, we consider the constitutionality of section 440.15(2)(a), Florida Statutes (2009) — part of the state’s workers’ compensation law — which cuts off disability benefits after 104 weeks to a worker who is totally disabled and incapable of working but who has not yet reached maximum medical improvement.
 We conclude that this portion of the worker’s compensation statute is unconstitutional under article I, section 21, of the Florida Constitution, as a denial of the right of access to courts, because it deprives an injured worker of disability benefits under these circumstances for an indefinite amount of time — thereby creating a system of redress that no longer functions as a reasonable alternative to tort litigation.